Felix Healy: Early career

-Healy began his career in the Sligo Rovers first-team as a teenager before he transferred to Distillery in 1976.
+Healy spent six months with Preston North End as a teenager without ever signing a contract.
+He began his senior career in the Sligo Rovers first-team as a teenager in 1974 before he transferred to Distillery in 1976.
 The club were suffering and without a ground, and Healy did not even spend a full season with the club as results continually went against them.
 In March 1977, he was back in the League of Ireland with Finn Harps.
 He matured as a player with Harps; his impressive performances helped to bring home runners-up medals in the League of Ireland and Tyler All-Ireland Cup.
+He played against Everton in the UEFA Cup.

 Port Vale

 In October 1978, English Fourth Division club Port Vale paid £8,000 for his services.
+He had been scouted by Danny Maher.
 He was signed by manager Dennis Butler and dropped by Butler's successor, Alan Bloor.
 Les Shannon had been an adviser at the club, and quit from his position after Bloor dropped Healy against his advice.
 Bloor then tried to play Healy in a free role as a number ten, but resigned after three months in charge.
 His replacement, John McGrath did not get along with Healy, though he was still keen to keep him on at Vale Park.
 His brother had died and his mother was ill, so Healy returned across the Irish Sea, after being signed by Coleraine manager Victor Hunter in July 1980.

 Coleraine

 His form with the "Bannsiders" during the 1981–82 campaign brought the club to the verge of an Irish League and Cup double before they lost out to Linfield on both fronts.
 The disappointment was eased by an Ulster Footballer of the Year award and a call-up to the Northern Ireland squad.
 His continued good form with Coleraine over the following seasons brought Healy an Ulster Cup winner's medal and another Irish Cup final appearance.
 However, his successful penalty proved not to be enough to prevent Glentoran winning the 1986 final by a 2–1 scoreline.
 During his time at Coleraine, he played in eight European ties, scoring on two separate occasions in the UEFA Cup in September 1983 and September 1986 against Sparta Rotterdam and FC Stahl Brandenburg.
+Luton Town made an offer for him, though he remained at Coleraine.